flutter/packages/packages/google_maps_flutter/google_maps_flutter_web/README.md

 There's no "Map Toolbar" in web, so the `mapToolbarEnabled` option is unused.

-There's no "My Location" widget in web ([tracking issue](https://github.com/flutter/flutter/issues/64073)), so the following options are ignored, for now:

-* `myLocationButtonEnabled`
-* `myLocationEnabled`

 There's no `defaultMarkerWithHue` in web.
 If you need colored pins/markers, you may need to use your own asset images.

 Indoor and building layers are still not available on the web.
 Traffic is.